 Another type of bully

 But when teachers verbally and even physically abuse kids, the abuse is often blatant and rarely called what it is — bullying — reinforcing the false notion that only kids, not the grown-ups in charge, are bullies.
+(Read 12 bullying myths.)

 But when the bully is the grown-up in charge, how should a child respond?
-With a bully teacher, fighting back, walking out of the class, or ignoring the teacher are hardly viable solutions, and ones that will most likely get kids in even more trouble.
+With a teacher bullying students, fighting back, walking out of the class, or ignoring the teacher are hardly viable solutions, and ones that will most likely get kids in even more trouble.
 Even telling another teacher or the principal gets tricky.
 At the very least, the child knows by telling a teacher, another adult at the school, or even their own parents, that the problem isn’t likely to be solved overnight.
 So what’s a kid — or a parent — to do?

 The first step, perhaps, is to listen to the stories and learn from others, like retired teacher Elaine Sigal.
 Her bully was the principal at the New Jersey high school where she taught.
 Sigal endured anti-Semitic comments, watched as the principal screamed at African-American students, and cringed when the principal mocked parents with accents.
 Other teachers were terrified to be seen talking to Sigal, else they face the principal’s wrath.
 “They’d hide behind a cabinet door,” she says.
 After battling it out with the principal for two-and-a-half years, she threw in the towel and transferred to a Hebrew school.